AP source: JPMorgan, gov’t settle all issues

 The deal is the latest chapter in the burst of the housing bubble in 2007 when bundles of mortgages sold by JPMorgan and other financial institutions left investors with billions of dollars in losses.

 JPMorgan has said that most of its mortgage-backed securities came from Bear Stearns Cos. and Washington Mutual Inc., troubled companies that JPMorgan acquired in 2008.

 Still to come is a decision on whether the Justice Department will file criminal charges against JPMorgan.
 An investigation is under way by the U.S. Attorney’s office in Sacramento, California.

 The Justice Department and the banks reached a tentative settlement in mid-October on the $13 billion, but the negotiations hit a stumbling block that has now been resolved.
 As part of any settlement, JPMorgan wanted to be able to collect money from a receivership involving Washington Mutual Inc., the biggest U.S. savings and loan.
 The S&L failed and was purchased by JPMorgan.
 The Federal Deposit Insurance Corp., which maintains stability and public confidence in the banking system, said JPMorgan should be responsible for any liabilities regarding the Washington Mutual acquisition.
-Under the arrangement, JPMorgan cannot seek reimbursement from the FDIC for any part of the deal, the person close to the talks said Monday night.
+Under the arrangement, JPMorgan cannot seek reimbursement from FDIC for any part of the deal, said the person close to the talks.